jeanoza/ft_transcendence/README.md

   - [ ] to implement swagger to make simple dto code

+  - See schedule to set time for ban/mute

+    - [ ] to fix ban(In current system, it doesn't depend on time fixed)

+    - [ ] feat mute

 - Database:

   - [ ] db table draw.io => to update with recent db